the-red-feather/thesis/latex/sketchbook/thesis.md

 ## 1.2 THIS STUDY

-Due to the need for a vpl aligned with the cloud-native geospatial movement, the goal of this thesis is to develop both a new containerized method for geo-computation in a browser-based front-end using WebAssembly.
+Due to the need for a VPL aligned with the cloud-native geospatial movement, the goal of this thesis is to develop both a new vpl for geo-computation in a browser-based front-end.

 Will differ from existing studies and applications by: